Machine Learning Toronto

 The multi-tutor format will provide attendees with an understanding of key theory, models, and more advanced tools in machine learning solutions through a quantitative approach that will also consider portfolio construction, trading, risk management and other business areas.

-- Best practice approaches to machine learning applications in finance from a quantitative viewpoint
+- Latest approaches to machine learning applications in finance from a quantitative viewpoint

-- The capabilities of machine learning tools in portfolio construction, trading, risk management and beyond
+- Machine learning in risk management and trading

-- A clear new of ML/AI capabilities, how they can help you solve problems more effectively and drive your business forward
+- ML and AI capabilities- how they can help you solve problems more effectively and drive your business forward

 Director of Quantitative Research

 Natixis Investment Management